oracle/node-oracledb/INSTALL.md

 If `npm install oracledb` fails:

+- Did you get an HTTPS 404 failure?
+A pre-built node-oracledb binary package is probably not available on https://github.com/oracle/node-oracledb/releases for your Node.js version or operatiing system.
+Change your Node.js version or compile node-oracledb from source code.

+- Was there a network connection error?
+Do you need to set `http_proxy` and/or `https_proxy`?

 - Use `npm install --verbose oracledb`.
 Review your output and logs.
   Try to install in a different way.
 Try some potential solutions.
   Before installing on Windows also do `set NODE_ORACLEDB_TRACE_INSTALL=TRUE`.
 On Linux and macOS use `export NODE_ORACLEDB_TRACE_INSTALL=TRUE`.

-- Was there a network connection error?
-Do you need to set `http_proxy` and/or `https_proxy`?

-- Was a pre-built node-oracledb binary available?
-If not, you will need to compile one from source code.

-- Does your compiler have C++11 support, e.g. use VS 2015 or GCC 4.8.
+- When compiling node-oracledb from source, does your compiler have C++11 support, e.g. use VS 2015 or GCC 4.8.

-- Do you have Python 2.7?
+- When compiling node-oracledb from source, do you have Python 2.7?
   Run `python --version`.

 - Do you have an old version of `node-gyp` installed?
 Try updating it.
 Also try deleting `$HOME/.node-gyp` or equivalent.